John Turner (psychologist): Biographical

 Turner was born in East London, where he lived with seven siblings and his parents in a small council flat.
 His father was a contractor and Turner would sometimes work with his father installing window frames.
 During the time it took Turner to get his undergraduate degree, he got a job at a printing factory.
 Working at the printing factory-made Turner more aware of the importance of groups in social change.
-He gained experience as a Trades Union Organizer and experience the importance of groups in terms of achieving social change.
+He gained experience as a Trades Union Organizer and experienced the importance of groups in terms of achieving social change.
 Being in the group environment also taught Turner how power emerges from the cooperation of group members, which made him aware of the “extent to which attacks on group rationality and group decision making are coded rationales for dismantling the sole source of power available to the powerless.”
 Turner was not someone who fit in easily with his classmates and it could be from his difficulties fitting in and his experience at the printing factory that prompted the need to understand groups.

 Academic

 Turner attended the Wilson School in Camberwell, where he won about 12 scholarships.
-He attended Sussex University and even though it took him 6 years (196-1971), he received his undergraduate degree.
+He attended Sussex University and even though it took him six years (1965–1971), he received his undergraduate degree.
 Turner continued his education at the University of Bristol, and he got his Ph.D. under the supervision of Henri Tajfel.
 Tajfel is known for the social identity theory which goes hand in hand with self-categorization theory.
 During the 1970s, Turner was a lecturer in social psychology at the University of Bristol and during 1982 he was a scholar at the Institute for Advanced Study in Princeton.
 Turner continued his journey to Australia in 1983, “first to Macquarie University in Sydney and then as a professor at the Australia National University in Canberra in 1990 as a professor.”
 He later retired in 2008, after being a professor at the Australia National University and while teaching there he had accomplished many objectives.

 Turner established a Laboratory of Experimental Social Psychology, which gave him the chance to publish books and articles with colleagues.
 In this space was where Turner and colleagues had established the conceptual and empirical foundation of self-categorization Theory.
 He was elected to give the Tajfel Lecture of the European Association of Social Psychology at Oxford, which is remembered as the “Prejudiced Personality and Social Change” (1999).
 From 2003 to 2007, he was also elected Fellow of the Australian Academy of Social Sciences and was then made a Professional Fellow of the Australian Research Council.
 John Turner has had an impact on social psychology, understanding groups, and the self.